sarthakgarg1204/AgroSense/README.md

 ## 🚀 Live Demo

-You can access the live deployed version of AgroSense here:
+You can access the live deployed version of CropGenie here:
 🔗 [https://kropgenie.streamlit.app](https://kropgenie.streamlit.app)

 ---